Children In Exile

 When you read these labels, what images come to mind?
 People crossing a river in the dead of night?
 Families fleeing a war-torn country with all their belongings in a tattered sack?
 Someone with no place to rest their head, risking life and limb to live in a foreign land?
 At least we do not have to worry about these forgotten souls in our cozy community, right?

 We need to declare San Angelo a sanctuary city for besieged families.
-Our preventative services are failing struggling families, resulting in an explosion of 111 children being raised by their grandparents or other relatives.
+Our preventative services are failing struggling families, resulting in an explosion of hundreds of children being raised by their grandparents or other relatives.

 These children are fleeing abuse and neglect.
-They did not ask to be displaced into a resettlement camp, or foster home.
+They did not ask to be displaced into a resettlement camp, or foster/kinship home.

 Take a few minutes and look around your home.
 Do you have extra space for a child?
 Have you subconsciously built your own wall around your life and comfort?
 Is there a travel ban forbidding hurting children to have a place at your table?
 In 100 years, will your personal assets matter?